Le Massif: Description

-Le Massif de Charlevoix ski area is located in Petite-Rivière-Saint-François, Charlevoix, Quebec, 90 km northeast of Quebec City.
+The Le Massif de Charlevoix ski area is located in Petite-Rivière-Saint-François, Charlevoix, Quebec, 90 km northeast of Quebec City.
 Its vertical drop is 770 m, the highest in Eastern Canada and east of the Canadian Rockies.
 It is one of the few ski areas that is accessible from both the base and summit.

 Skiing season usually lasts from early December to late April.
 Le Massif de Charlevoix's has an above average annual snowfall compared to other ski areas in Eastern Canada with a five-year average of 645 cm.
 While the snowpack at the summit can exceed 240 cm in a typical winter, the base is near sea level and can quickly begin to melt by April.

 La Charlevoix, the steepest trail with a pitch of 64%, is home to the only alpine training center east of the Rockies for Canada's athletes.

 The resort stretches from the top of the escarpment (actually a half-graben) to the bottom, where the Saint Lawrence River flows past.

+Le Massif de Charlevoix is part of two multi-resorts ski pass networks: the Ikon Pass and Mountain Collective.
+It is also part of a mountain biking collective: the Loam Pass.

+Le Massif also markets more than 100 accommodation units for available for rent, both at the summit and the base of the mountain.